How Much Does Coving Cost to Install?

 Polystyrene Coving Cost

 Polystyrene coving is the cheapest type of coving.
 This is perfect for those with a low budget.
-The material is lightweight and easy to fit, however, it does tend to be quite soft and may be easily prone to damage during the installation process.
+The material is lightweight and easy to fit, although it does tend to be quite soft and may be easily prone to damage during the installation process.

 Poly coving